 Euro area annual inflation rate and its main components

 Euro area annual inflation was 3.4 % in September 2021, up from 3.0 % in August 2021.

 Looking at the main components of euro area inflation, energy had the highest annual rate in September (17.6 %, compared with 15.4 % in August), followed by non-energy industrial goods (2.1 %, compared with 2.6 % in August), food, alcohol & tobacco (2.0 %, stable compared with August), and services (1.7 %, compared with 1.1 % in August).

 Main components of inflation

-Each of the main components contributes in varying degree to the headline inflation in the euro area.
-In terms of weights for 2018, set at 1000 for the all-items HICP, services the largest component, accounting for around 44.4 % of individual consumption expenditure in the euro area.
-It is followed by non-energy industrial goods with around 26.3 %.
+Each of the main components contributes in varying degrees to the headline inflation in the euro area.
+In terms of weights for 2021, 100 % for the headline HICP, services is the largest component, accounting for around 41.8 % of household final monetary consumption expenditure in the euro area.
+It is followed by non-energy industrial goods with around 26.9 %.

-Food, alcohol & tobacco and energy account for 19.6 % and 9.7 %, respectively.
-Together, they comprise less than one third of euro area expenditure, but they can have significant impacts on the headline inflation as their levels tend to fluctuate significantly more than the other components.
+Food, alcohol & tobacco and energy account for 21.8 % and 9.5 %, respectively.
+Together, they comprise less than one third of euro area expenditure, but they can have significant impacts on the headline inflation as their prices tend to fluctuate significantly more than the other components'.

-The weights of the main components for of the euro area for 2018 are presented in Figure 3.
-Table 2 shows their relative weights for 2018.
+The weights of the main components of the euro area for 2021 are presented in Figure 3.
+Table 2 shows their relative weights for 2021.

 - Harmonised indices of consumer prices (HICP), see a predefined selection under these links: